 The article will aid you to remove cryptotab browser virus completely.
-Follow the CryptoTab hijacker removal instructions provided at the bottom of this article.
+Follow the CryptoTab removal instructions provided at the bottom of this article.

 Cyptotab browser virus is classified as a potentially unwanted program and browser redirect developed by MindSpark.
-Its website will redirect you to its search engine or another malicious site.
+Its website will redirect you to its search engine or another suspicious site.
 While using its services, you can find yourself on pages with lots of adverts and sponsored content that go through this hijacker.
 The hijacker will change the start page, new tab, and search settings for the browser applications you have on your computer machine.

 |Type||Browser Hijacker, PUP|

 |Short Description||Each browser application on your computer could get affected.
 The hijacker can redirect you and will display lots of advertisements.|

 |Symptoms||Browser settings which are altered are the homepage, search engine and the new tab.|

 |Distribution Method||Freeware Installations, Bundled Packages|

 See If Your System Has Been Affected by malware

 Is Cryptotab Legit?
 How Is Cryptotab Spread?